BasilBalin/BasilBalin/README.md

 - 👋 Hi, I’m @BasilBalin.
-- 👀 I’m interested in Excel, VBA-coding, Python and other data analytics tools.
+- 👀 I’m interested in GameDev 🎮 and Analyzing Musical Sound 🎵 .
 <!---
 - 🌱 I’m currently learning Python for data analytics.
 - 💞️ I’m looking to collaborate on jet, why not!